UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 mv transcripts.fasta /path-to-directory/spades_$file1\.fasta
 ```
 # Sequenceserver-based BLAST search and burpitide prediction
-1. BLAST database formatting

-Addition of transcriptome assemblies to Sequenceserver requires reduction of fasta headers to less than 51 letters.
-Below are several scripts for assembler-specific databases formatting of assemblies for Sequenceserver addition.
+**1. BLAST database formatting** *Addition of transcriptome assemblies to Sequenceserver requires reduction of fasta headers to less than 51 letters.
+Below are several scripts for assembler-specific databases formatting of assemblies for Sequenceserver addition.*

       a.
 SPAdes
 ```